trubusoft/codeigniter4-starter/readme.md

 ### Run the development session

+You can start the development session with the built-in `spark`:
 ```
 cd source
 ./spark serve
 ```

-Alternatively, you can also use [bitnami/codeigniter](https://hub.docker.com/r/bitnami/codeigniter) instead of spark.
+Alternative to the `spark`, you can also use [bitnami/codeigniter](https://hub.docker.com/r/bitnami/codeigniter) image instead.
+For this, please refer to [development_with_bitnami_image.md](configurations/development/bitnami/development_with_bitnami_image.md).

 ### Testing
 ```